GearHost/Docs/docs/connect-to-a-mysql-database.md

-# Connect to a MySQL database
+# Connect To a MySQL Database
 This article covers 3 steps needed to connect to your hosted MySQL database.

 ### Install MySQL WorkBench